apache/sedona/README.md

 ## Spatial Operation
 Spatial Range Query, Spatial Join Query, and Spatial K Nearest Neighbors Query.

+## Coordinate Reference System (CRS) Transformation (aka.
+Coordinate projection)

+GeoSpark allows users to transform the original CRS (e.g., degree based coordinates such as EPSG:4326 and WGS84) to any other CRS (e.g., meter based coordinates such as EPSG:3005) so that it can accurately process both geographic data and geometrical data.
+Please specify your desired CRS in GeoSpark Spatial RDD constructor ([Example](https://github.com/DataSystemsLab/GeoSpark/blob/master/core/src/main/scala/org/datasyslab/geospark/showcase/ScalaExample.scala#L221)).

 ## Users

 ### Companies that are using GeoSpark (incomplete list)